-Gray = Idle State Remote access is inactive.
-Yellow = Access pending Remote Access connection is active, but Disruptive Mode and Virtual Console Observation (VCO) is not yet enabled.
-Red = Disrupted State Remote Access is active.
+GE Gray = Idle State Remote access is inactive.
+GE Yellow = Access pending Remote Access connection is active, but Disruptive Mode and Virtual Console Observation (VCO) is not yet enabled.
+Central Contraction of the second sec Red = Disrupted State Remote Access is active.
 All processes [UL_VNC and UL_CSD] are active.
 In this state the Voluson P-Series system should NOT be used clinically.
-Gray + envelope New Software Update Package is available for download and installation.
+GE Gray + envelope New Software Update Package is available for download and installation.
 Operation see Section 8-2-4 "Software Update Package - Download/Installation Procedure" on page 8-13.